-After rounding off my Bachelor’s at a university of applied sciences, I felt the need to learn more.
+After rounding off my bachelor’s at a university of applied sciences, I felt the need to learn more.
 I wanted to explore my subjects in greater depth and hone my academic skills.
-With this aim in mind I started looking around for Master’s programmes in Interaction Technology.
+With this aim in mind, I started looking around for Master’s in Interaction Technology.
 I wanted to know exactly what was required of me in terms of taking extra courses to gain admission.
-I found out everything I could about the curriculum and at the Open Day I saw a couple of brief demonstrations by various fields within I-Tech.
+I found out everything I could about the curriculum and at the Open Day, I saw a couple of brief demonstrations by various fields within I-Tech.
 It all left me feeling very positive!

 My final choice was determined by a number of different factors: